-Scholarly impacts are a means of measuring the overall influence of research.
+Scholarly impacts are a means of quantifying to measure the overall influence of research.
 Scholarly impact is assessed by using many different types of metrics, including the number of times a piece of research is cited, how often a journal is cited, or if the work has been discussed on social media or the news, among others.
 This guide will outline the many metrics that exist, how they are measured, and why they are important for Seton Hall University’s teaching and research faculty.

 Check out the following resources to see how scholarly metrics are collected and measured across different platforms.
 See the section “Impact Metrics” for more definitions and details.